 The marriage therapists at Thriveworks San Diego regularly work with couples who have lost their spark.
 They may be fighting constantly.
 They may be ignoring each other.
 Whatever specific challenge they are facing, our relational experts can often help spouses find the heart of the problem and find a path forward—whatever a healthy way forward looks like to them.
 Thriveworks San Diego offers both in-person and online therapy options, so that you can have the most convenient access to your mental health care as possible.

 What Is Couples Therapy?
 What Is Marriage Counseling?

 Marriage therapy is not a quick fix.
-There are no magic potions that can magically transform a relationship, but there are tangible ways that skilled counselors may be able to help.
-For example, many times marriage therapist can help spouses establish…
+There are no magic potions that can magically transform a relationship, but there are tangible ways that skilled counselors may be able to provide guidance and support.
+For example, many times marriage therapist can help spouses establish:

 - A calm tone for discussion.
 Has this ever happened to you and your spouse?
 You are discussing some challenge when before you know what has happened, the tone changes.
 Instead of attacking the problem, you are attacking each other with raised voices or name calling or worse.
 Escalation happens.
 It is normal, but it is not healthy.
 A marriage therapist can often teach couples healthy conflict resolution skills.

 - Practical expectations for change.
 Change almost never happens on a dime.
 It can be difficult to know if spouses are experiencing slow growth or avoiding growth.
 Skilled marriage counselors can often help spouses know the difference and set up reasonable expectations for changes in the relationship.

 - Advocacy for each spouse.
 Each spouse’s needs, preferences, thoughts, feelings, and desires should have value within the relationship.
 When couples are struggling, often one or both spouse’s perspective has been minimized or ignored.
 Experienced marriage therapists often help each individual find their voice within the relationship.